Brown Berets: Collaborations and influences

 The Brown Berets took inspiration from the greater Black Power Movement in terms of self-defense and racial-pride.

 They were specifically modeled after the Black Panther Party and communicated with the Black Panthers in Los Angeles.
 That connection directed the Brown Berets toward a position that aligned with the Third World Liberation Front.

 In El Monte, California, the Student Nonviolent Coordinating Committee (SNCC) and Brown Berets often supported each other in marches against the Vietnam War and jail conditions at the Bexar County Jail.
 In addition, SNCC ran African American candidates for State offices under the La Raza Unida Party and often supported Mexican American activists.

 In 1968, the Los Angeles Brown Berets participated in the Poor People's Campaign that was organized by Martin Luther King Jr. and the Southern Christian Leadership Conference.
 The Poor People's Campaign's fight to change the conditions for America's poor resonated with the Brown Berets and also connected them with diverse people on a national level.
-In 1969, the Brown Berets participated in the first Rainbow Coalition.
+In 1969, the Brown Berets participated in Fred Hampton's first Black power iteration of a Rainbow Coalition, composed of distinct and exclusive movements within a coalition.
 Other participants included the Young Patriots with William "Preacherman" Fesperman, the Young Lords under the leadership of Jose Cha Cha Jimenez, and the Lincoln Park Poor People's Coalition.

+Before, during, and after the Brown Beret Movement, Black Beret chapters were founded across the United States, especially in the southwest and California.
+Most chapters shared common purposes and goals with the Brown Berets, to the extent that historians and even a number of past members classified Black Berets as Brown Beret chapters with regional aims.
+Past Black Beret chapters denounced illegal narcotics and championed La Raza for ChicanX peoples, claiming twentieth- and twenty-first century Hispanic intersections with Classic and post-Classic Mesoamerica as "forgotten" ethno-racial "heritage."
+Cultural elements of the Mexicayotl movement, assimilation-as-Mexica-indigeneity, were adopted into la raza and Chicano nationalism.
+Present Black Berets support ChicanX peoples with U.S. tribal membership and Mesoamerican "heritage," recognizing Chicanismo as inclusive of multiple ChicanX communities and organizations, from the California Truth & Healing Council to the Intertribal Friendship House.
+Central Americans, despite marching in the Chicano Movement, have only recently been recognized by ChicanX-Central American academe.
+Black Beret chapters have further begun to reallocate funds reserved for armed ChicanX militancy to armed "security."
+This designation includes, but is not limited to, law enforcement and, presumably, security detail for a variety of employers.